- Truth – This is why we do what we do.

 - Our collaboration with The Kelsey has reinforced our assertion that there are hundreds of universal design features that make a home as usable as possible by as many people as possible.
 Thus, even the 1.0% of homes that only include five basic universal design features are inadequate for most households affected by disability.

 - Research from Cornell University has identified that households with at least one working-age adult with a disability have an average of 37% less annual income than households without a disability (national basis, using 2018 data).

 - The Joint Center for Housing Studies has also identified that nearly one-third of American households are paying more than 30% of their income for housing, with half of those households paying more than 50% of their income for housing.

-- Our research has found that the effects of the lack of accessible homes and/or the unaffordability/unattainability of an ideal home profoundly affects health, and is often most detrimental to one’s mental health and relationships.
+- Our research has found that the lack of accessible homes and/or the unaffordability/unattainability of an ideal home profoundly affects one’s health, and is most often detrimental to mental health and relationships.